Living on a boat isn’t the same as living on dry land.

 The lifestyle differences range from the beauty of waking up with a river or oceanfront view every morning to realizing that the sound of rushing water may mean a real problem with the bilge pump.

-There are small details that can mean big arguments, such as who gets what portion of the very limited closet space, and big fat deals like choosing to move the boat to a warmer climate or fitting her out to make a cozy nest during the winter.
+There are small details that can mean big arguments, such as who gets what portion of limited closet space, and big fat deals like choosing to move the boat to a warmer climate or fitting her out to make a cozy nest during the winter.

 And for every problem, not only is there a solution, but sometimes that solution is the very reason you want to liveaboard.
 If you can get to a point where you live with only a small wardrobe, you can find freedom from that god-awful question of, “what will I wear?”
 And, once you get the travel arrangements worked out, it can be an awesome adventure to take your home to a new port with new views, new people and new experiences.